- Programme Structure

 You may apply as a full-time or a part-time student.
 If you receive your PRP posting during your candidature, you may continue studying while working.
 If you feel you need more time to complete the coursework, you may opt for part-time candidature.

-Apply as soon as possible, and confirm your acceptance of an offer by paying the registration fee.
+Apply and confirm your acceptance of an offer by paying the registration fee.

-If you are an international student it is preferable to apply at least 2 months before commencement of the programme (first intake January 2017) so that there is adequate time to process your student visa application.
+If you are an international student it is preferable to apply at least 2 months before commencement of the programme so that there is adequate time to process your student visa application.

-A 15% reduction in tuition fees is available to all IMU alumni.
+A 25% bursary in tuition fees is available to all IMU alumni.

 You may also apply for the MyMaster or MyBrain scholarship.
 There is a possibility of receiving a scholarship of up to RM10,000.